 Regardless of what the insurance company tells you, according to section 6 of the “Insurance Companies (Legal Expenses Insurance) Regulations 1990”, it is your legal right to choose any solicitor, or qualified person, to act on your behalf.

 We have heard complaints that insurance companies have specifically told some clients that it is a breach of their policy if they do not use their panel solicitor.
 This is complete fabrication, and violates your legal rights!

 Not all solicitors are equally skilled

 Being a solicitor does not automatically qualify you to deal with anything that crosses your desk.
-Be sure to only use a solicitor that specialises in what it is you require.
-Our website AUTOMATICLY filters those who do not match your needs.
+Be sure to only use a solicitor that specializes in what it is you require.
+Our website AUTOMATICALLY filters those who do not match your needs.

 Do not settle early

 The people over at Trust Legal recommend only settling your case when you have made a “full physical and psychological recovery”.
 Excluding the injuries which may unfortunately now be permanent, it does not make sense to settle a case whilst still suffering from injuries, especially when even with professional medical advice, it’s hard to say exactly when you may heal.
 You may have just halved your compensation.